syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 ## Deserialization

-You can deserialize the SfDataGrid setting by using [SfDataGrid.Deserialize](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_Deserialize_System_IO_Stream_) method which reconstructs the Data Grid based on the setting in the stored XML file.
+You can deserialize the Data Grid setting by using [SfDataGrid.Deserialize](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_Deserialize_System_IO_Stream_) method which reconstructs the Data Grid based on the setting in the stored XML file.

 {% tabs %}
 {% highlight c# %}